nilsiker/godam/README.md

 - Searching the Godot Asset Library API for asset IDs.
 - Installing assets using the asset ID found in Godot Asset Library ID.
 - Uninstalling assets using the asset ID found in Godot Asset Library ID.
-- Listing all assets managed by GODAM
+- Listing all assets managed by **godam**
 - Cleaning the asset cache

 ## How it works ❔

-GODAM scaffolds your Godot project folder, creating a `godam.toml` file, a `.godam` cache folder and a `.gitignore` in your `addons` folder.
+**godam** scaffolds your Godot project folder, creating a `godam.toml` file, a `.godam` cache folder and a `.gitignore` in your `addons` folder.
 The .gitignore sets up your git to ignore all contents of the addon folder except for the TOML configuration file.

 When adding an asset using `godam install <ID>` the following happens: